CiscoDevNet/sdwan-devops/docs/vmware-hq2.md

     ```
     ./play.sh check-sdwan.yml
     ```
     > Note: Sometimes VMware does not return the correct primary IP address for a given edge device.
-To refresh the terraform state with updated primary IP addresses you can run `ansible-playbook terraform-apply.yml -e sdwan_type=edges --tags apply`.
+To refresh the terraform state with updated primary IP addresses you can run `ansible-playbook terraform-apply.yml -e sdwan_component=edges --tags apply`.

 ## Clean the topology